belle2/basf2/online_book/fundamentals/hep_analyses.rst

 reasonable boundaries.

 .. note::
-   *When you run your analysis, you shoud first check if there is a skim that suits it*.
+   *When you run your analysis, you should first check if there is a skim that suits it*.
 Running on skimmed files is much faster and safer than running on the full dataset.
 If you cannot find a skims that suits your needs, talk to your working group convener first to figure out the best strategy for you.